walterbender/Syllabi/music.md

 ---------

-The objective of this course is to give students sufficient scaffolding in the physics of sound, acoustics, psychoacoustics, music theory, and analog and digital audio processing such that they can credibly and deliberately incorporate music into the designs.
+The objective of this course is to give students sufficient scaffolding in the physics of sound, acoustics, psycho-acoustics, music theory, and analog and digital audio processing such that they can credibly and deliberately incorporate music into the designs.